-The Council are working with the Department of Health and Social Care (DHSC) to provide essential free PPE needed across the borough to health and social care providers.
-If you provide health and social care in Doncaster you can access free PPE please follow the below guidance on how and where.
+The Department of Health and Social Care (DHSC) are now providing free PPE to the majority of health and social care related sectors.
+For advice on how to access free PPE please follow the below guidance on 'Ordering PPE'.

 PPE is equipment that will protect our workforce against health or safety risks at work.
 It can include items such as gloves, eye protection and respiratory protective equipment.
 PPE is used amongst the workforce for several reasons: